Legal Notice

 (5) Any significant event such as: (i) a material breach of the obligations provided for in the transaction documents, including any remedy, waiver or consent subsequently provided in relation to such a breach; (ii) a change in the structural features that can materially impact the performance of the securitisation; (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; (iv) any material amendment to transaction documents.

-As stated in the relevant Private Placement Memorandum or Offering Circular, as applicable, available under Deal Documents on the STACR page of the CRT website, Freddie Mac will provide notice about specific events such as material breaches and certain amendments to transaction documents, and events potentially impacting the performance of the securities will be communicated to investors.
-Freddie Mac provides such information in the relevant payment date statement and/or on the Freddie Mac website.
+As stated in the relevant Private Placement Memorandum or Offering Circular, as applicable, available here, Freddie Mac will provide notice about specific events such as material breaches and certain amendments to transaction documents, and events potentially impacting the performance of the securities will be communicated to investors.
+Freddie Mac provides such information in the relevant payment date statement and/or on the CRT website.

 Article 5(3): Due Diligence Assessment

-The risk factors associated with STACR securities are disclosed in the “Risk Factors” section of the relevant Private Placement Memorandum or Offering Circular, as applicable, for such STACR securities, which is available under Deal Documents on the STACR page of the CRT website.
+The risk factors associated with STACR securities are disclosed in the “Risk Factors” section of the relevant Private Placement Memorandum or Offering Circular, as applicable, for such STACR securities, which is available here.

-Information exhibiting the sensitivity of yields and other variables to different pre-payment simulations, credit events, or write-down amounts are disclosed in the “Prepayment and Yield Considerations” section of the Private Placement Memorandum or Offering Circular, as applicable, for the relevant STACR securities, which is available under Deal Documents on the STACR page of the CRT website.
+Information exhibiting the sensitivity of yields and other variables to different pre-payment simulations, credit events, or write-down amounts are disclosed in the “Prepayment and Yield Considerations” section of the Private Placement Memorandum or Offering Circular, as applicable, for the relevant STACR securities, which is available here.

 The ongoing performance of STACR reference pools can be accessed by downloading the loan level disclosures or via Freddie Mac's CRT data intelligence portal, Clarity.
 Risk characteristics and stratifications of the underlying reference pools are available in advance of each STACR issuance through transaction-specific presentations distributed to potential investors.

-The detailed structure of each STACR issuance, including deal characteristics such as payment priority, credit support and delinquency triggers, definition of loss, credit events and issuer support obligations is set forth in the “Description of Notes” section of the relevant Private Placement Memorandum or Offering Circular, as applicable, available under Deal Documents on the STACR page of the CRT website.
+The detailed structure of each STACR issuance, including deal characteristics such as payment priority, credit support and delinquency triggers, definition of loss, credit events and issuer support obligations is set forth in the “Description of Notes” section of the relevant Private Placement Memorandum or Offering Circular, as applicable, available here.

 Article 5(4)(b): Monitoring and Stress Testing

-Information exhibiting the sensitivity of yields and other variables to different pre-payment simulations, credit events, or write-down amounts are presented in the “Prepayment and Yield Considerations” section of the Private Placement Memorandum or Offering Circular, as applicable, for the relevant STACR securities and can be found under Deal Documents on the STACR page of the CRT website.
+Information exhibiting the sensitivity of yields and other variables to different pre-payment simulations, credit events, or write-down amounts are presented in the “Prepayment and Yield Considerations” section of the Private Placement Memorandum or Offering Circular, as applicable, for the relevant STACR securities and can be found here.

 Simple Transparent Standardized (STS)